PDF & SyncTeX

 PDF Preview Modes

-TeX64 automatically updates the PDF when the build succeeds.
+TeX64 refreshes the PDF after a successful toolbar build.
 Choose the viewing mode that best fits your project size and monitor setup.

 Integrated Viewer (Same Window)

-The PDF automatically updates when the build succeeds.
+The PDF refreshes after a successful toolbar build.
 Both editor and PDF are displayed integrated within the same window.
 This mode is ideal for single-monitor environments or compact setups.
 The PDF preview can be positioned directly below or next to the editor, making it convenient when switching frequently between the two.

 Split View (Vertical/Horizontal)

 Display editor and PDF side-by-side (vertical split) or stacked (horizontal split).
-Toggle between modes using Cmd+\ (Mac) or Ctrl+\ (Windows/Linux).
+Toggle between modes using Cmd+\ on macOS (Ctrl+\ on Windows/Linux once those builds ship).

 On wide monitors, place the editor on the left and PDF preview on the right to efficiently review source and output simultaneously.
 For larger font sizes or zoom levels, the horizontal split mode provides better readability.